 Tammy Rose Sutton

-- Adaptational Nice Guy: She is a lot nicer than her comic counterpart; additionally, Tammy's anger towards Maggie is a lot more justified given that her son actually died on Maggie's watch, whereas in the comics, she blames Maggie for defending Carl's actions after her own son nearly beat Sophia to death.
+- Adaptational Nice Guy: She is a heck of a lot nicer than her nagging shrew of a comic counterpart.
+Her beef with Maggie is also a lot more justified given that her son actually died on Maggie's watch, whereas in the comics, she blames Maggie for defending Carl's actions after her own son Brandon nearly beat Sophia to death.

 - Decapitation Presentation: Her head is put on a pike by the Whisperers both to mark their territory and to serve as warning for the community.

-- Happily Married: It's clear that she and Earl love each other very much.
+- Happily Married: Despite occasionally snarking at one another, it's clear that she and Earl love each other very much.

 - Mama Bear: She risks her own life to help run outside Hilltop to save the Whisperer baby, and during her Last Stand she puts herself between the Whisperers and Rodney.